LogScale Physical Architecture

 Single Node

-A single LogScale node is a cluster of just one node which needs to assume all roles.
+A single LogScale node is a cluster of just one node which must assume all roles.

 Symmetric Cluster